deepjavalibrary/djl/example/BERTQA.md

 | `-p`      | Path to the model directory |
 | `-n`      |  Model name prefix |

-You can simply type the followings to run the inference:
+You can type the following to run inference:

 ```
 cd example